2025-26 Academic Catalog

 Business Teaching majors may declare a double major and/or major and minor within the Wilson College of Business, subject to regulations imposed by those Wilson College of Business departments affected.
 Business Teaching majors minoring within the Wilson College of Business must select minors designated for business majors.
 No more than one emphasis area may be declared in Management.

 All students majoring in business must complete 50% of their major coursework in the Wilson College of Business at UNI.
 Major coursework would include any undergraduate, credit-bearing, graded course taught in the Wilson College of Business at UNI.
 Business courses taken at UNI as credit/no credit do not qualify.
 A minimum of 10 credits must be upper division (3000-4000 level courses).
-A student must earn a 2.20 cumulative grade point average at UNI; and earn an overall 2.20 grade point average in ACCT xxxx, MKTG xxxx, MGMT xxxx, FIN xxxx, and ECON xxxx courses taken at UNI.
+A student must earn a 2.20 cumulative grade point average at UNI; and earn an overall 2.20 grade point average in Business-designated courses taken at UNI.
 In addition, Business Teaching majors must complete a total cumulative and cumulative UNI GPA of 2.50 or better.
-Students given permission to graduate out-of-residence must earn a 2.20 or better in all courses approved and accepted for out-of-residence credit.

 The Wilson College of Business limits the number of courses that can be counted towards major specific requirements across the College.
 The College will allow students to double count one major specific course between majors, with the following exceptions.
 These exceptions include major combinations which allow two double-counted courses: